ConsVin/hw_conv2d/README.md

-`Makefile` contains all the required configurations to run simulation Run `make` and cocotb will run simulation via VPI interface to verilated binaries See the end of this example for example log
+`Makefile` contains all the required configurations to run simulation Run `make` and cocotb will run simulation via VPI interface to verilated binaries See the end of this file for example log

-Future enchancments:
+Future enhancements:

 - [ ] Break common test to Testbench and various test-cases
 - [ ] Chance input-output interface to packed-streaming